HTML Form Elements

 In this example:

-• The legend element provides a title or description for the fieldset, which helps to explain the purpose of the form elements within it.
+legendelement provides a title or description for thefieldset, which helps to explain the purpose of the form elements within it. - A text input field for the user's name, with a corresponding

-• An email input field for the user's email address, with a corresponding label element.
+labelelement. - An email input field for the user's email address, with a corresponding

 The <optgroup> and <option> Element